jthorniley/pyusb2ax/doc/source/quickstart.rst

         except usb2ax.ReadError, e:
             print "There was an error performing the sync_read"

-Note that when we initialized the :py:class:`usb2ax.Controller` we passed the argument `fix_sync_read_delay=True`.
+Note that when initializing the :py:class:`usb2ax.Controller` it is usually a good idea to pass the argument `fix_sync_read_delay=True`.
 This will ensure that the dynamixels are properly configured to support synchronous reads, see :ref:`sync-read-detail` for more information.